Reconnect stage plan and in-person school

 Every school will serve meals differently due to difference in layout and space.
 Each school will practice the best social distancing and safety protocols for their site.

 Your school may have already or will be contacting you soon to talk through your plans.
 If you are not able or willing to return your child(ren) to in-person school, we have some additional district options, such as Bellingham Virtual Learning or the Bellingham Family Partnership Program.
-We also may continue with reconnect remote learning as we have started the year, but this may mean your child will have a new teacher and/or class.
-Learn more by speaking with your school staff.

 Safety protocols for return to in-person school